-Twenty or thirty years ago, getting arrested for drunk driving was not as much of a deal as it is today; as long as no one was hurt and no accident occurred, the driver was simply taken back to his or her house to sober up, assessed a small fine, received points on their license and maybe required to complete a mandatory DUI Class.
+Twenty or thirty years ago, getting arrested for drunk driving was not as much of an ordeal as it is today; as long as no one was hurt and no accident occurred, the driver was simply taken back to his or her house to sober up, assessed a small fine, received points on their license and maybe required to complete a mandatory DUI Class.
 Today things are much different.
-In many jurisdictions, significant jail time can be given to even a first time offender.
-Some insurance companies routinely cancel car insurance policies for any DUI or OVI conviction, all of them will increase rates of those convicted.
-Fines have increased substantially in most states, and convictions often require the completion of extensive community service hours and mandate expense training classes.
+In many jurisdictions, significant jail time can be given to even a first-time offender.
+Some insurance companies routinely cancel car insurance policies for any DUI or OVI conviction, all of which will increase the rates of those convicted.
+Fines have increased substantially in most states, and convictions often require the completion of extensive community service hours and mandate expensive training classes.
 Punishments can increase substantially for those who have been charged with DUI more than once.

 The Luftman, Heck and Associates Advantage

 When faced with an OVI/DUI charge, it is important to consider what an attorney can do to help you.
 Because an OVI/DUI arrest can be surrounded by much chaos and confusion, as they often occur on a busy street with loud traffic and distractions, the attorneys at Luftman, Heck & Associates will ensure that law enforcement officials have properly completed all required warnings, properly administered all of the roadside field sobriety tests and that the searches and arrests were done lawfully.

 Following an arrest, a chemical test is generally performed for alcohol or controlled substance levels.
 This is often done through the use of a breathalyzer or blood test (although testing may be refused, doing so automatically mandates a more severe license suspension).